devsentient/public-docs/README.md

         1. Ensure that the page that uses local content uses the link to these files/images relative to where the current page lies i.e. a markdown file in `./docs/Deployment` may want to use images by referencing `images/some_picture.png` which has an absolute path of `./docs/Deployment/images/some_picture.png`
 1. Upon merge to the main branch, any changes should be reflected within a few minutes and displayed on (the page)[https://docs.hyperplane.dev/public-docs]
 1. The notion export to markdown is not perfect and may contain formatting issues so make sure to fix these issues and/or edit the resulting markdown file.
+Note: You can embed HTML elements/tags within markdown files to support more custom styling.

 # Testing Locally
 Follow the steps on the [docsify docs](https://docsify.js.org/#/quickstart) to serve and test the page locally.